 There are three large flat screen TV’s are to be found throughout the upper and lowers decks to keep you informed and entertained.
 Electricity on-board is 240v with Australian power sockets.

-All inclusive 7 night itineraries start from AUD 4,300 per person in a Deluxe, and AUD 3,800 per person in a Classic cabin.
-Please enquire for trip dates from next October.
+2023 Pricing: All inclusive 7 night itineraries start from AUD 4,990 per person in a Deluxe Cabin, and AUD 4,490 per person in a Classic Cabin.

 What to expect